-The register of entrepreneurs in Poland contains individuals engaged in business, companies, co-operatives, state enterprises, foreign enterprises and other types of legal entities which are subject to registration.
+The register of entrepreneurs in Poland, which consists of 6 sections, includes individuals engaged in business, companies, co-operatives, state enterprises, foreign enterprises and other types of legal entities which are subject to registration.
 The types of entities entered in the register of associations in Poland are foundations, social professional organizations, guilds, trade unions and public institutions of health service.

-The register of insolvent debtors in Poland includes natural persons declared insolvent, associates who are liable with their personal assets or persons who have been deprived by the court to conduct business activity on their own account.
+The register of insolvent debtors in Poland which was maintained until December 1, 2020, included individuals declared insolvent, associates who are liable with their personal assets or persons who have been deprived by the court to conduct business activity on their own account.
+By disclosing this information, creditors could avoid entering into legal relationships with uncertain entities.

-The National Court Register of Poland has two fundamental functions, informational and legal.
-The informational aspect refers to providing competent information to the public, about the legal status, economic situation, representation of Polish companies, entrepreneurs, organizations etc. The other aspect provides following of certain steps in order to register different types of entities, fulfilling legal requirements and giving legal personality to an institution allowing it to perform legal acts, complying with the law.
+The National Court Register of Poland has two fundamental functions, informational and legal (legalization).
+The informational aspect refers to providing competent information to the public, about the legal status, economic situation, representation of Polish companies, entrepreneurs, organizations etc. This is because the NCR constitutes a nationwide database of entities participating in economic turnover.
+The other aspect provides following of certain steps in order to register different types of entities, fulfilling legal requirements and giving legal personality to an institution allowing it to perform legal acts, which is legal only after the NCR entry.

 The registration process with the Company Registrar in Poland implies filing official application forms along with fee for publishing in the Polish Official Gazette and court fee.
 The applications are available in courts and in communes, but only for application forms for registration of individuals engaged in sole proprietorships, or general partnerships.